How to bake your own perfect Kilimanjaro Trek cake:

 - DO pack old winter clothes that you can give away to porters.
 One thing I did regret not doing was not being able to collect coats/winter clothes to donate to the porters.
 I was in the process of moving and did not have time.
 If you have time/luggage space, please bring any spare winter clothes or wear old ones that you can give away to the porters as you descend.
 They are the most neglected and not well paid, yet they do the hardest job.
 I saw some wearing flip-flops and raggedy clothes.
 Also, if you ever see a porter falling asleep at night outside when it’s cold, please wake her/him up or else she/he will freeze overnight.

 - DO get all of required shots especially Yellow Fever and get a Yellow Fever card to proof that you received the shot.
-Daniel told me that we didn’t have to since United States is not a Yellow Fever epidemic country which is true.
+My friend told me that we didn’t have to since United States is not a Yellow Fever epidemic country which is true.
 What he didn’t take into account is that we connected in Kenya which is an epidemic country.
 When we landed in Tanzania, the guards gave us a hard time and didn’t let us enter, but, luckily, we convinced them that we were only in Kenya for 2 hours at the airport.
 Also, I read some blogs that say you don’t have to take antimalarial medicine because you are covered up during the whole climb.
 However, I don’t think they take into account the time when you arrive and depart nor if you plan to stay an extra day for a safari trip — maybe I’m just more paranoid than others.

 - Base on our experience: DO a landing visa at Tanzania Airport which cost $100 USD (same cost if you sent it to your local embassy).
 We sent our passports to their embassy in Washington DC and they got lost.
 We ended up having to order new passports and had them rushed which cost double.
 Then come to find out, the embassy found them laying on their desks somewhere in their office 2 weeks later and sent it back to us — of course, we were already in Tanzania.
 After this experience, we always try to opt for landing visas.